dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + “Everything that is done in this world is done by hope.” ― Martin Luther

++ “Every past decline looks like an opportunity, every future decline looks like a risk.” – Morgan Housel

 + Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain.” - Jack Kerouac

 + "Not all those who wander are lost." - Tolkien